 Two voters enrolled in the electorate to be contested must nominate a candidate.
 You cannot nominate yourself.
 You cannot stand for more than one electorate.
 Nominations for electorate candidates will open on 24 August 2017.
 Nominations cannot be accepted before then.

 Individual nominations must be lodged with the Returning Officer no later than noon on Tuesday 29 August 2017.
-Returning Officer contact details will be available here from 7 August 2017.
+Returning Officer contact details are available here.
 A copy of the form for individual nominations can be found here.

 Further information about the individual candidate nomination process can be found in the Candidate Handbook in Part 1: Nomination of Candidates.